 What is Ifex (ifosfamide)?

-Ifosfamide is used to treat testicular cancer.
+Ifosfamide is used with other cancer medicines to treat testicular cancer.

 What is the most important information I should know about Ifex (ifosfamide)?

 You should not receive ifosfamide if you have a medical condition that causes urination problems (such as an enlarged prostate).

 Serious and sometimes fatal infections may occur during treatment with ifosfamide.
 Stop using this medicine and call your doctor right away if you have signs of infection such as: sudden weakness or ill feeling, fever, chills, cold or flu symptoms, mouth sores, red or swollen gums, trouble swallowing, cough, trouble breathing, pale skin, easy bruising, unusual bleeding, or feeling light-headed.

 Ifosfamide can harm your kidneys.
 Call your doctor at once if you have swelling, pain in your side or lower back, little or no urinating, pain or burning when you urinate, or blood in your urine.

 Ifosfamide can also affect your nervous system.
 Call your doctor if you have problems with your hearing or vision, ringing in your ears, confusion, unusual thoughts or behavior, hallucinations, or seizure (convulsions).